montogeek/laravel-docs-es/extending.md

 Almost every service provider included with the Laravel framework binds objects into the service container.
 You can find a list of your application's service providers in the `config/app.php` configuration file.
 As you have time, you should skim through each of these provider's source code.
 By doing so, you will gain a much better understanding of what each provider adds to the framework, as well as what keys are used to bind various services into the service container.

 For example, the `HashServiceProvider` binds a `hash` key into the service container, which resolves into a `Illuminate\Hashing\BcryptHasher` instance.
-You can easily extend and override this class within your own application by overriding this IoC binding.
+You can easily extend and override this class within your own application by overriding this binding.
 For example:

 	<?php namespace App\Providers;